 Hundreds of Black mamas and those who care about Black mamas found community at this…

-This year, In Our Own Voice launched the Reproductive Justice State Enhancement Initiative, a state-national collaboration with four emerging Reproductive Justice (RJ) organizations.
+In 2022, In Our Own Voice launched the Reproductive Justice State Enhancement Initiative, a state-national collaboration with four emerging Reproductive Justice (RJ) organizations.
 Through funding, training and leadership development, this program prioritizes enhancing the capacity and strategic impact of Black-founded, Black-led state-based RJ groups by focusing on the core areas of organizational development and building a policy and advocacy program.

 We are excited to introduce you to five powerful leaders who are changing the landscape of Reproductive Justice in states and local communities.
 We asked about their RJ vision and what they are most excited about in their work over the next two years.